How It Works

 In 2000, PhotoMed's variable-wavelength therapy got its start by prompted healing to resume even when not expected.
 The nerdy soft- and hardware engineers applied industrial-style strategies to solve medical mysteries.

-In retrospect, each unpredicted improvements were each like running the first 4-minute mile.
-The events make it easier for those who follow once the imaginary barrier is pushed aside.
-How could the team economically learn if the therapy "works" for people having unsolved impaired functioning; sensory, motor, skin temperature, or wound healing?
+In retrospect, each unpredicted improvement was like running the first 4-minute mile.
+The events push aside imaginary barriers that "chronic" means forever.
+But how could the team economically learn if the therapy "works" for people having unsolved impaired functioning; sensory, motor, skin temperature, or wound healing?

 The team invited volunteers having hope but no reasonable expectations for the resolution of their intractable pain and coldness that felt like the burning while holding ice.
 They arrived with complex regional pain syndrome (CRPS or RSD).
 Most had endured their unrelenting pain years to decades.